 - Type: Public Image

-After the instance is started, the operating system and application data of the image are copied to the system disk.
-Networking VPC [Default]vpc-bp1opxu1zkhn00g****** Resources that are prefixed with [Default] are automatically created in the ECS console.
-Assign Public IP Address Select The system allocates a public IPv4 address if you select Assign Public IP Address.
-Bandwidth Billing Pay-By-Traffic In Pay-By-Traffic mode, bandwidth is billed based on the amount of bandwidth used.
-For more information, see Billing methods of Internet bandwidth.
+After the instance is created, the operating system and application data of the image are copied.
+Networking VPC [Default]vpc-bp1opxu1zkhn00g**** Select an existing VPC.
+Resources that are prefixed with [Default] are automatically created in the ECS console.
+Public IP Address Select Assign Public IPv4 Address The system assigns a public IPv4 address if you select Assign Public IPv4 Address.
+Bandwidth Billing Pay-By-Traffic In Pay-By-Traffic mode, you are charged based on the network usage.
+For more information, see Public bandwidth.
 Peak Bandwidth 2 Mbps N/A Security Group [Default]sg-bp1bhjjsoiyx44hd**** Select an existing security group.
 Security groups that are prefixed with [Default] are automatically created in the ECS console.
 System Configurations (Optional) Logon Credentials Password Password is selected in this topic.
 You must set a password for remote connection and logon to the ECS instance.
 Logon Password Ecs123456 If you set Logon Credentials to Password, you must set the Logon Password and Confirm Password parameters.
 You must use the

-In this tutorial, EcsQuickStart is used as the instance name.
-Grouping Tags ECS:Documentation If multiple instances are created, we recommend that you add tags to help facilitate management.
+Instance Name EcsQuickStart In this topic, EcsQuickStart is used as the instance name.
+Grouping (Optional) Tags ECS:Documentation If multiple instances are created, we recommend that you add tags to facilitate management.

-- Click Next: Preview.
-On the page that appears, confirm the Configurations Selected, or click the icon to modify the configurations.
+- Click Next.
+In the Preview step, confirm the configurations in the Configurations Selected section or click the icon to modify configurations.

-Note Save the configurations selected for the current instance as a launch template.
-You can create an instance in one click by using the template without the need to configure the required parameters again.
+Note Save the instance configurations that you made as a launch template.
+You can create an instance by using the template without the need to configure the required parameters again.

 - Read and select ECS Terms of Service.
 Click Create Instance.